recc-tech/tech/checklists/foh-video-setup.md

 # FOH Video Setup

-For more details, see the [ProPresenter quick start](https://github.com/recc-tech/tech/wiki/ProPresenter-Quick-Start-Guide).
+For more details, see the [ProPresenter quick start guide](https://github.com/recc-tech/tech/wiki/ProPresenter-Quick-Start-Guide).

 ## Setup